trezzuri/erpnext-docs/docs/en/setting-up/email/email-domain.md

 #### Entered everything but still unable to setup Email Domain?

-If you've entered and verified the above settings and are still unable to setup Email Domain, you can contact ERPNext support within your account for help.
+If you've entered and verified the above settings and are still unable to setup Email Domain, you can contact SOMA support within your account for help.

 ### 2. Related Topics